 The outperformance of the relevant benchmark or fixed rate return in respect of each investor's Shares in the relevant "M" Share Class shall be calculated as at each Calculation Date by deducting the "Benchmark Level" for those Shares from the "Closing NAV" of those Shares for that performance period (the "Outperformance").
 For the purposes of such calculation, the "Benchmark Level" will be the Net Asset Value per Share at the preceding Calculation Date plus the Benchmark Return.
 The Benchmark Return for each Share shall be the aggregate notional return which would have accrued in that performance period had a sum equal in value to the Net Asset Value per Share at the preceding Calculation Date been invested at the commencement of the performance period in the relevant market or index or at the relevant fixed rate return in the currency in which the relevant Class is denominated.
-The "Closing NAV" shall be the Net Asset Value per Share at the Calculation Date as at which the calculation is being made before accrual of the performance fee, except that in respect of an investor who redeems Shares in that performance period other than as at the Calculation Date, the Closing NAV shall be the Net Asset Value per Share accrual of the performance fee.
+The "Closing NAV" shall be the Net Asset Value per Share at the Calculation Date as at which the calculation is being made before accrual of the performance fee, except that in respect of an investor who redeems Shares in that performance period other than as at the Calculation Date, the Closing NAV shall be the Net Asset Value per Share at the Calculation Date, the Shares in the performance fee, provided that in doing so it is in the investor's best interest).